 Professor Deborah Ashby

-Professor Ashby holds the Chair in Medical Statistics and Clinical Trials at Imperial College London, where she is also Co-Director of Imperial Clinical Trials Unit and Interim Director of the School of Public Health.
+Professor Ashby holds the Chair in Medical Statistics and Clinical Trials at Imperial College London, where she is Director of the School of Public Health and formerly Co-Director of Imperial Clinical Trials Unit.
 Her research interests are in clinical trials, risk-benefit decision making for medicines, and the utility of Bayesian approaches in these areas.

 Professor Helen Ward